-To sum up, I would say that being low on budget is not a problem at all.
-Do not wait for a right time to come when you will have enough budgets to start with AdWords.
+To sum up, I would say that being low on a budget is not a problem at all.
+Do not wait for the right time to come when you will have enough budgets to start with AdWords.
 Rather, get up and embrace the strategies which will help you bring the right time.
 It’s your time, make the most of it.

 Thanks to the intelligent auction methodology of AdWords, it does not always go to the highest bidder.
 Otherwise, the story would have been different.
 According to the algorithms that AdWords works with, there are several aspects which decide the top or higher ad positions for an advertiser’s ad.

-If you understand the present day online users’ behaviours well and can align your advertising campaigns, landing pages, and the conversion funnel according to it, AdWords is waiting to help you grow.
+If you understand the present-day online users’ behaviours well and can align your advertising campaigns, landing pages, and the conversion funnel according to it, AdWords is waiting to help you grow.